In the News

 Share what you have written!
 Post it as a comment below.
 You can type in your work.
 Or post a picture of it.

 Nancy Casey has lived in Latah County for many years.
-She has taught writing classes at the Recovery Center and will return again in the spring of 2018.
+Sometimes she teaches writing classes at the Recovery Center.
 You can find more of her work here.
 If you would like her help with a writing project—resumes, letters, stories novels—email latahrecoverycenter@gmail.com for more information.

 Alcoholics Anonymous Every day, noon